 - Points will hit your Velocity account within 72 hours of the BP purchase

-- If you’re buying a lot of fuel, or a lot of in-store purchases (not sure why you would, but there are probably some reasons), try and split your transactions into multiple lots of 150 litres or $100 to maximise points
+- If you’re buying a lot of fuel or a lot of in-store purchases, try and split your transactions into multiple lots of 150 litres or $100 to maximise points

 Why you should opt out of Auto Redemption of Velocity Points at BP

-Velocity & BP have started prompting Velocity members at BP who are wanting to earn points on their fuel purchases whether they would like to redeem points for part-payment under a new feature of the BP and Velocity partnership.
+Velocity & BP prompt Velocity members at BP who are wanting to earn points on their fuel purchases whether they would like to redeem points for part-payment under a feature of the BP and Velocity partnership.

 - You can redeem for between $10 and $60 off of your BP bill by using Velocity points